 - Be responsive ("agile") to feedback from the end-user and to then modify project activities on the go as required.

-These ideas were expressed through the visual representation of traditional vs agile research (below), which summarise our motivations to design projects that are user-centered and incorporate principles of continuous improvement.
+These ideas were expressed through the visual representation of traditional vs agile research (below), which summarise our motivations to design projects that are user-centred and incorporate principles of continuous improvement.

 Putting it into practice - The SFM challenge